 Gurjaani

-Gurjaani is a small town 40 minutes from Sighnaghi on the Alazani River Plain.
+Gurjaani is a small city 40 minutes from Sighnaghi on the Alazani River Plain.
 Though not an essential stop, it’s a great place to spend an hour before the wineries further down the valley open their doors.

-During Soviet times, Gurjaani was a busy industrial town with a wine factory, canning facility and brick-making plant.
-Reminders of this period live on in the many memorials and mosaics around town, while the nearby Akhtala volcanic mud baths still attract visitors.
+Reminders of the Soviet period live on in the many memorials and mosaics around town, while the nearby Akhtala volcanic mud baths still attract visitors for balneotherapy treatments.

 The double-domed roof of Gurjaani Kvelatsminda church.